The Web address of this

 1) Susan is

-unaware of being ruled by afalse self:
+unaware of being ruled by afalse selves:

 a Guilty Girl, a People Pleaser, an Abandoned Girl, a Scared